dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module00.md

 ### Label policy priority (order matters)

 You make your sensitivity labels available to users by publishing them in a sensitivity label policy that appears in a list on the **Label policies** page.
-Just like sensitivity labels (see [Label priority (order matters)](#label-priority-order-matters)), the order of the sensitivity label policies is important because it reflects their priority: The label policy with lowest priority is shown at the top of the list with the **lowest** order number, and the label policy with the highest priority is shown at the bottom of the list with the **highest** order number.
+Just like sensitivity labels, the order of the sensitivity label policies is important because it reflects their priority: The label policy with lowest priority is shown at the top of the list with the **lowest** order number, and the label policy with the highest priority is shown at the bottom of the list with the **highest** order number.

 A label policy consists of: